 Connect to qTest MCP

-The qTest Model Context Protocol (MCP) integration lets you interact with your performance testing platform through natural language conversations with AI assistants.
+The qTest Model Context Protocol (MCP) integration lets you interact with your test organization through natural language conversations with AI assistants.

-MCP transforms your performance testing experience by enabling you to perform these tasks:
+The MCP transforms your performance testing experience by enabling you to perform a variety of tasks in qTest in simple conversation with an API.

 With the qTest MCP, you can use agents, such as Claude or Cursor, to communicate between the API and LLMs to complete tasks in qTest.
 Instead of going through complex UIs or writing scripts, you can manage your testing with simple conversational prompts.
 See the data flow diagram below for more information on how the MCP works with agents, LLMs, and the qTest API.